MARKET SNAPSHOT: How Politics Became The Main Driver Of Financial Markets And Why Investors Better Get Used To It

 Some clients are pulling back on investments in their own businesses due to political uncertainties despite being optimistic about the future -- a phenomenon that could begin to have an effect on the economy if it continues, he said.
 Meanwhile, President Donald Trump's threat of tariffs that could have risen as high as 25% on all Mexican imports -- a threat that Trump "indefinitely suspended" Friday night -- would have potentially been a "big deal" for the U.S. economy.

 The trade fight isn't the only external risk on the radar.
 Italy appears headed for a budget showdown with the European Union that could yet shake faith in the durability of the eurozone.
-The Brexit process is a mess amid a battle to succeed outgoing Prime Minister Theresa May as a twice-delayed deadline for the U.K.'s departure looms on June 30.
+The Brexit process is a mess amid a battle to succeed outgoing Prime Minister Theresa May .
 And U.S. House Democrats haven't ruled out pursuing Trump's impeachment.

 "All market forecasts these days depend critically on politics," said Christoph Rieger, head of rates and credit research at Commerzbank in Frankfurt, in a note.